Preparing Nervous or First-Time Campers

 🚿 4) Practice Skills They Will Use at Camp

-- Encourage your child to practice making a sandwich by themselves and taking a shower too.
+- Encourage your child to practice things by themselves such as making a sandwich, taking a shower, applying sunscreen, and brushing/combing hair.

 - When it’s time to get ready for bed, imagine they are at Camp!
-Have them brush their teeth, wash their face and put on their pajamas without any help.
+Have them go to the bathroom, brush their teeth, wash their face, put clothes from the day into their hamper (remind them that certain items such as sweatshirts can be worn a few times before washing), and put on their pajamas without any help.

 - Pack for Camp with your child.
 Let them know where everything in their suitcase or duffel bag is placed.
 You might think it’s intuitive to put socks and underwear in the side pocket of their duffel bag, but your child might not know that pocket even exists!